 Clicking the location button leads to the below page where project details such as site name and location can be entered.
-Site name is used for the topic when ECpvX sends out emails.
 Site name as well as location information is used when registering ECpvX in ECcloud as well as for data visualization in ECcloud after registration.